tusharf5/tusharsharma.dev/content/posts/2019-02-18/index.md

     loadNodeContent,
     actions,
-    createNodeId, //helper function to create a unique node id getNode // helper function to get any node by passing the id }, pluginOptions
+    createNodeId, //helper function to create a unique node id getNode, // helper function to get any node by passing the id }, pluginOptions
 ) => {